Examining Options for FX Hedging

 Critically, companies may need to educate their internal stakeholders in order to fully realize those benefits.
 For example, the accounting impact of using options can be increased short-term reporting volatility, since the cost of the instruments are booked ahead of the financial benefits.
 It's important to communicate to stakeholders that this is, in fact, expected and strategic volatility.
 The goal is long-term benefits, including enhanced corporate reputation from a professional corporate governance perspective.

-Beyond the Risk: Insight
+Beyond the risk: insight

 And it’s not just the pricing triggers that can reveal useful clues for market sentiment—one of the major components of options pricing is implied volatility.
 When this element of the premium increases, it reveals how volatile the market thinks a currency pair will perform.